couchdeveloper/FutureLib/README.md

 > A Future is a placeholder for the result of a computation which is not yet finished.
 Eventually it will be completed with _either_ the _value_ or an _error_.

 In order to represent that kind of result, a future uses an enum type `Try<T>` internally. `Try` is a kind of variant, or _discriminated union_ which contains _either_ a value _or_ an error.
-Note, that there are other Swift libaries with a similar type which is usually named `Try`.
+Note, that there are other Swift libraries with a similar type which is usually named `Try`.
 The name `Try` is borrowed from Scala.

 > In FutureLib, `Try<T>` can contain either a value of type `T` or a value conforming to the Swift protocol `ErrorType`.